 Hiawatha's Implications for Native Americans

 This relegation to the past served the poem’s main purpose: creating a classic American hero.
-But while the Hiawatha of the poem became a beloved character, the end of the poem sees him leaving, and the white settlers arriving.
+But while the Hiawatha of the poem became a beloved character for nineteenth century white Americans, he also encourages his people to embrace the white missionaries’ message just before he leaves to travel west at the end of the poem.

 Today, The Song of Hiawatha is valuable for both its strengths and weaknesses.
-There has been much valid criticism over the fact that the poem did not break from the idea that Native American culture would, and should, soon vanish.
-This abrasive element of the poem can inspire modern readers to value and support indigenous culture that endures and thrives.
-It should also be acknowledged that the poem has aided the survival of some of those cultural traditions.
-On the most apparent level, at least one hundred places names were inspired by the poem and are in the native languages of Algonquian and Siouan13, a small form of preservation.
-In writing Hiawatha, Longfellow created the first major piece of popular culture in which Native Americans were portrayed in a heroic light, rather than a patronizing or outright negative one.
-Reading this poem today, modern readers learn the to be wary of popular stereotypes and the necessity of involving groups when making meaning of their own cultures for popular consumption.
+There has been much valid criticism over the fact that the poem contributed to the idea that Native American culture would, and should, soon vanish.
+Instead, Indigenous cultures endure and thrive.
+At the same time, Longfellow created the first major piece of popular culture in which Native Americans were portrayed in a heroic light, rather than a patronizing or outright negative one.
+At least one hundred places names inspired by the poem are in the languages of Algonquian and Siouan,18 a small form of preservation.

 Rather than placingThe Song of Hiawatha into a single binary category of “good” or “bad,” the poem merits a nuanced evaluation mirroring the Anishinaabe trickster Manabozho: “holding both good and bad, sacred and profane, mischief and honor, in tension.”19

 The full text of The Song of Hiawatha is available on the Maine Historical Society's Longfellow poetry database.